Public Sector · National Welfare · Service Direction

 Approach

-This work built on an earlier blueprinting cycle for working-age services.
-Known service patterns and risks were reused, allowing effort to focus on what was materially different for pensioners — particularly escalation, evidence handling, intermediaries, and cross-agency coordination.
+Building on service design patterns established earlier in the programme, effort was focused on what was materially different for pensioners — particularly escalation, evidence handling, intermediaries, and cross-agency coordination.

 Key activities

-• Service blueprinting of pensioner scenarios to make escalation paths, exception handling, and evidence flows explicit, particularly for high-complexity cases
+• Led service blueprinting of pensioner scenarios to make escalation paths, exception handling, and evidence flows explicit across high-complexity cases

-• Structured scenario walkthroughs with delivery teams to test automation assumptions and cross-agency dependencies before sequencing decisions were finalised
+• Facilitated scenario walkthroughs with delivery teams to test automation assumptions and cross-agency dependencies before sequencing decisions were finalised

-• To front-load service scoping before build, rather than discovering risk during delivery
+• Front-load service scoping before build, surfacing risk during design rather than delivery

-• To prioritise early clarity on escalation, exception handling, and cross-agency coordination, where delivery risk was highest
+• Prioritise early clarity on escalation, exception handling, and cross-agency coordination where delivery risk was highest

 Why these decisions mattered